NxPKG/khulnasoft-docs/content/load-balancing/get-started/quickstart.md

 ### Additional configuration options

-You may want to further customize how your load balancer routes traffic or integrate your load balancer with other Cloudflare products:
+You may want to further customize how your load balancer routes traffic or integrate your load balancer with other Khulnasoft products:

 {{<directory-listing folderDirectory="/load-balancing/additional-options/" >}}